-Due to be published by Civitas on April 28, 2014.
-Available for pre-order on Amazon here.
+Published by Civitas on April 28, 2014.
+Available to order on Amazon here.

 Since 1953, education spending in Britain has increased by nine times in real terms but levels of numeracy and literacy among school leavers have hardly changed.
 Today, Britain is the only country in the developed world where literacy and numeracy levels amongst 16 to 24-year-olds are no higher than amongst 55 to 65-year-olds.